Information for GSLs, Section Leaders and ESYLs

 For each ESYL who already has an existing Placement Agreement

-- Issue Explorer Scout Young Leader Logbook (available from District)
+- Issue Explorer Scout Young Leader summary document (available from District)

 - Enter details on inside front cover and sign Expectations section on page 3